 TREAT GUM DISEASE MOBILE AL - PERIODONTAL TREATMENTS

-MORE ABOUT PERIODONTAL DISEASE
+PERIODONTAL DISEASE

 Periodontal disease is caused by infection of the gums and bone surrounding and supporting the teeth.
 Usually painless, periodontal infections can occur at any age and usually progress slowly, sometimes completely unnoticed by the patient.
 That is why check-ups are important to prevent tooth loss.

-If this plaque is allowed to remain on the teeth it will start to harden, which is called “tartar”.
-When soft and sticky it can be brushed away, but once it becomes hard it needs to be removed at a dental office.
+If this plaque is allowed to remain on the teeth, it will start to harden, which is called “tartar”.
+When soft and sticky, it can be brushed away, but once it becomes hard, it needs to be removed at a dental office.
 This is why periodontal cleanings, check-ups, and deeper teeth cleanings (called scaling and root planing) are so important if you want to keep your teeth.
-Also, when problems are caught early it reduces the expense of treating them.
-More advanced cases, or patients needing specialized care will be referred to a periodontist; dentists who specialize in periodontics alone.
+Also, when problems are caught early, it reduces the expense of treating them.
+More advanced cases, or patients needing specialized care, will be referred to a periodontist, dentists who specialize in periodontics alone.

-West Mobile Dental Care is conveniently located in Mobile, AL but proudly services Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner and other neighboring communities.
+West Mobile Dental Care is conveniently located in Mobile, AL, but proudly serves Daphne, Prichard, Montrose, Fairhope, Tillman’s Corner, and other neighboring communities.

 WARNING SIGNS